Fire Services Acts compliant online course 45 min - Instant certificate

 Not all Fire Warden Courses are created equal.
 When choosing a Fire Warden Course, whether for yourself or your employees, look for the following characteristics:

-- Comprehensive Content - The course should cover risk assessment, fire prevention techniques, carrying, pushing, pulling, and team-based access and rescue
+• Comprehensive Content - The course should cover fire risk assessment, fire prevention, extinguisher use and the PASS technique, raising the alarm, and safe evacuation

 Our Fire Warden Course meets all these criteria and more.
 We have designed our training specifically for the Irish market, ensuring it addresses the specific legal requirements and workplace contexts relevant to workers in Ireland.